rafsaf/Tribal-Wars-Planer/README.md

 **STEP 4** (Login by default `admin` and password `admin`)

-The data will not be losed after reboot, it lives in docker volume (`data_postgres` folder with data is generated after docker-compose command).
+The database data will not be losed after reboot, it lives in docker volume folder.
+For more details what exactly it means refer to Docker volumes docs.

 **STEP 5**